armandleopold/janusgraph-deployement/README.md

 ### To visualize your Work :
 This part is in progress as the graphExp project is currently in progress and need to mature.
-Still it is a simple lighweight solution for visualizing janusgraph content in a browser Using D3.js graphic library.
+Still it is a simple lighweight solution for visualizing janusgraph content in a browser Using D3.js graphic library. just go to : http://localhost:8183 to access graphExp